cse5462/lab-7/README.md

 arguments will need to be enclosed in quotes.

 ### ASSUMPTIONS <a name="assumptions-client"></a>
-- Client send and recieves a 40 byte datagram(excluding the inital datagram which is 2 bytes)
+- Client send and recieves a 5 bytes
-- A datagram is sent and recevied
 - The spaces on the tictactoe board are 1-9
 - Player 1 is the "server": they are the one who calls bind()
 - Player 1 goes first
 - On any errors, close the connection
-- Timeout Time 30s
 - It is assumed that the IP addresses 0.0.0.0 and 255.255.255.255 are invalid remote server addresses to connect to as they are reserved values.